Platinum Plan President Trump’s 2016 Campaign Allegedly Listed Black Voters As “Deterrence”

 President Trump, who has publicly decried recent reports regarding his tax returns, has not commented on Channel 4’s claims.

-- Breonna Taylor Grand Jury Transcript To Be Released After Kentucky AG Gets Called Out For Possibly Lying

-- WATCH: What You Need To Know — September 29, 2020: Trump Questioned — Breonna Taylor’s Family Demands Transcripts — New SEC Rules

-Platinum Plan President Trump’s 2016 Campaign Allegedly Listed Black Voters As “Deterrence” was originally published on hiphopwired.com
+Platinum Plan President Trump’s 2016 Campaign Allegedly Listed Black Voters As “Deterrence” was originally published on rickeysmileymorningshow.com